World-Class Athletes Who Choose NiTOR

 Leslie Hofheins is truly a weightlifting hero.
 Hers is a powerful story of overcoming obstacles, finding your own inner strength, and believing in the power of “you.”
 Today she stands as the two-time Strongman Corporation’s World’s Strongest Woman, but her road to greatness was anything but smooth.

 Leslie started swimming at 14 and became an All American and State Champion in swimming and water polo in high school.
 She swam through college and was even a powerful force on the men’s water polo team.
-She fell in love and gave birth to two beautiful boys.
+Over the next decade she had to two beautiful boys and what she thought was a promising relationship with her friend and trainer.
 But what she thought was love led her down the darkest path she would ever walk.

 Her loving relationship turned physically and psychologically abusive.
 Gone was the joy and romance, replaced by fear, selfishness and pain.
 Leslie’s pride and past accomplishments were stripped from her along with any future ambitions.
 Day after day she suffered under a barrage of demeaning criticism and violence from the very person that should have been her best friend, confidant and supporter.
-Her life, her weight and her family spiraled out of control.
+Her life and her accomplishments spiraled out of control.
 Finally, Leslie hit bottom and placed a loaded pistol in her mouth.

 When the pistol misfired, it changed her life forever.